asen/smg/docs/index.md

 - spiker - this plugin runs periodically (as configured) and tries to detect anomalies (like sudden spikes and drops) in the graphs.
-It is deprecated (the monitoring functionality does the same, better) and is provided more liek for an example.
+It is deprecated (the monitoring functionality does the same, better) and is provided more like an example.

 <a name="monitoring" />
 #### Monitoring